wearetriple/dotnet-defaults/Patterns/Configuration.md

 Configuration in dotnet applications in generally handled through the IConfiguration implementation, which allows multiple providers to supply key,value data to use in the application.
 [Keyvault](./KeyVault.md) is one such a provider.
 [Options](./Options.md) Shows an example how to handle the IConfiguration via dependency injection an how to setup classes to map the key value data to.

-Besides Keyvault some commonly added providers are the `JsonConfigurationProvider` which is generally used to read an appsettings.json file wich contains nested json data.
+Besides Keyvault some commonly added providers are the `JsonConfigurationProvider` which is generally used to read an appsettings.json file which contains nested json data.

 ```csharp
 var filePath = Path.Combine(applicationRootPath, "appsettings.common.json");
 configurationBuilder.AddJsonFile(filePath, optional: true, reloadOnChange: false);
 ```

-Another commenly used provider is the `EnvironmentVariablesConfigurationProvider`.
+Another commonly used provider is the `EnvironmentVariablesConfigurationProvider`.

 ```csharp
 configurationBuilder.AddEnvironmentVariables();
 ```

 This provider has some caveats, mainly because environment variables are a flat (meaning just `key_string: value_string`) dictionary not containing a nested structure.
 But configuration is generally setup with nested sections. for example a logging section with a section for different log options.
-In a appsettings.json file this would look something like:
+In an appsettings.json file this would look something like:

 ```json
 "Serilog": {